Goji blossom

 TraderMonica2021-150.jpg

-Morus nigra USDA zones 3-7
+Morus alba (Russian) USDA zones 3-7

 The original Trader Mulberry tree brought from Germany more than a century ago by Bill Trader is still alive and doing well on the family farm in Oriska, North Dakota.
 It is now about 35' tall and almost as wide.
 Resistant to disease and insects, even the spotted wing drosophila, or the common fruit fly that will ruin other fruits in the ripening stage.
 It is a fairly care-free, no-worry tree if it gets off to a good start.
 Mulching and adequate watering is helpful.
 In North Dakota, the fruits ripen over the months of July to early September.
 It is a fast-growing tree.
 A 2-year-old will bear fruit in just 3 years.